 Research appointment end dates are specified in the appointment letter (and any subsequent extension letters) that a participant receives from ORISE.
 Appointment end dates should be strictly observed and may not be changed without the appropriate communication to ORISE.

-Should a participant need to leave the program before the specified end date, the participant should directly inform their ORISE point of contact, their mentor and their program coordinator.
+Should a participant need to leave the program before the specified end date, the participant should directly inform their ORISE point of contact, their mentor and their administrative officer.
 Two weeks’ notice is requested.
 Providing insufficient notice, or failure to communicate directly with ORISE, could result in unnecessary complications with final stipend payments.